NEW: "I just want to give God the glory," Kim Davis tells supporters after her release

 Governor: No special session

-Beshear's office said Monday he wouldn't respond to news of the appeals, saying the case was a "matter between her and the courts."
+Kentucky Gov. Steve Beshear’s office said Monday he won’t respond, noting that the conflict was a “matter between her and the courts.”

 The state Legislature also could pass a law removing clerks’ names from the licenses, but it won’t be in session until January.

-Beshear said the Legislature can do as it wishes, but he won't call lawmakers for a special session to deal with the issue, adding that doing so would cost "hundreds of thousands of dollars of taxpayers' money."
+Beshear said the Legislature can do as it wishes, but he won’t call lawmakers for a special session, adding that doing so would cost “hundreds of thousands of dollars of taxpayers’ money.”